Chris Odeh

 Chris Odeh is a Nigerian film producer and film maker.

 Film career

 Odeh started his career on TV working on two seasons of Moments with Mo for Mo Abudu.
 He went on to work on movies such as Oloibiri, Rattlesnake: The Ahanna Story, Aki and Pawpaw, Living in Bondage: Breaking Free and Nneka the Pretty Serpent.
 His works have won awards and received nominations from the AMVCA, Africa Movie Academy Awards, and Africa International Film Festival.

 He is the senior producer of Sozo Films.

+In May 2026, the Association of Movie Producers (AMP) Nigeria suspended Odeh following petitions concerning the alleged misappropriation of ₦180 million intended to finance three film productions.
+According to AMP, Odeh acknowledged the matter during a disciplinary hearing and agreed to repay the funds.
+The association subsequently suspended him after a ₦60 million cheque issued as part of the repayment arrangement reportedly failed to clear.